lightbend-labs/scala-sculpt/README.md

     scala> load("dep.json", classMode = true)
     res2: com.typesafe.tools.sculpt.model.Graph = Graph 'dep.json': 7 nodes, 10 edges

-#### Cycles report
+#### Cycles and layers reports

 When untangling dependencies, circular dependencies are always especially problematic.
-We can identify these, list their contents, and sort them by the total number of classes in the cycle.
+We can identify these, list their contents, sort them by the total number of classes in the cycle, or print them grouped into layers according to their dependency structure.

-The cycles report operates on class-level dependencies only, so you must either run the plugin in "class mode", or convert from default mode to class mode at load time:
+The cycles and layers reports operate on class-level dependencies only, so you must either run the plugin in "class mode", or convert from default mode to class mode at load time:

-Continuing the running example:
+Continuing the running example, here's a cycles report:

+    scala> import com.typesafe.tools.sculpt.model.Cycles

-    scala> println(res2.cyclesString)
+    scala> println(Cycles.cyclesString(res2.nodes))
     [2] o:Dep1 o:Dep2

-The report shows that the codebase contains a single cycle of size 2, because `Dep1` and `Dep2` mutually reference each other.
+The report shows that the codebase contains a single cycle of size 2, because `Dep1` and `Dep2` mutually reference each other.  ("Cycles" of a single node are omitted.)

+And here's the layers report for the same code:

+    scala> println(res2.layersString)
+    layers =
+      """|[1] o:Dep1 o:Dep2
+         |[0] ov:Dep1
+         |[0] cl:java.lang.Object
+         |[0] cl:scala.Int
+         |[0] tp:scala.AnyRef
+         |[0] ov:Dep2

+The numbers are layer numbers, defined as follows:

+* layer 0: classes with no dependencies
+* layer 1: classes with only layer 0 dependencies
+* layer 2: classes with only layer 0 and 1 dependencies
+* ...

+Note that some concepts of layered architectures require that layer n accesses only layer n - 1 and not any lower layers; we are not making that assumption here.

 Here's an example portion of a cycle report for a larger sample codebase: